Diversifying Fuel Options

 Reliability and Affordability

 Generating units fueled by coal, natural gas and uranium are dispatchable, available anytime.
-Use of these abundant fuels provides reliable electricity and represent the bulk of our generation capacity.
+Use of these abundant fuels provides reliable electricity and represents the bulk of our generation capacity.

 To ensure affordable generation, we use a mix of fuels.
 Price increases in any one fuel can be buffered by alternate fuel choices.
 Contracts for these fuels also can be secured in advance to avoid supply-constrained price increases in spot markets.